VicPeralta/chess-leaders/README.md

 1.- Open the terminal window and clone the repository using this command:
 `git@github.com:VicPeralta/chess-leaders.git`

-2.- Change the directory to the react-bookstore directory
+2.- Change the directory to the chess-leaders directory
 `cd chess-leaders`
 3.- Install the project's dependencies by running this command:
 `npm install`